vct-vendor/vct-vendor.github.io/docs/place-order-sidebar.md

 ## Overview

-If your shop is represented in the markets of D-A-CH region (Austria, Germany, Switzerland) this module may be interesting for you.
+If your shop is represented in the markets of D-A-CH region i.e. Austria, Germany, Switzerland, this module may be interesting for you.

 <br/>